 Control and autonomy

 One of the most empowering aspects of online therapy is the level of control it gives you over your therapeutic experience.
 Unlike in-person therapy, where many elements are predetermined by the physical setting and established norms, online therapy offers flexibility that can make the entire process feel more manageable and less intimidating.
+With online therapy, you and your therapist can work together to create a personalized therapy plan that fits your unique needs and preferences.

 Choice of communication method